 The availability of Erste Bank Hungary's customer deposits to fund its loan portfolio and other financial assets is subject to potential changes in certain factors outside Erste Bank Hungary's control, such as a loss of confidence of depositors in either the economy in general, the financial services industry or Erste Bank Hungary specifically, credit ratings downgrades, low interest rates and significant deterioration in economic conditions.
 These factors could lead to a reduction in Erste Bank Hungary's ability to access customer deposit funding on appropriate terms in the future and to sustained deposit outflows, both of which would adversely impact Erste Bank Hungary's ability to fund its operations.
 Any loss in customer confidence in Erste Bank Hungary's banking businesses, or in banking businesses generally, could significantly increase the amount of deposit withdrawals in a short period of time.
-Should Erste Bank Hungary experience an unusually high level of withdrawals, this may have an adverse effect on Erste Bank Hungary's results, financial condition and prospects and could, in extreme circumstances, prevent Erste Bank Hungary from funding its operations.
+Should Erste Bank Hungary's results, financial condition and prospects and could, in extreme circumstances, prevent Erste Bank Hungary from funding its operations.
 A change in the funding structure towards less stable and more expensive funding sources would also result in higher liquidity buffer requirements and an adverse impact on net interest income for Erste Bank Hungary.